Keyboard shortcuts

 Core Concepts

-The Instance is your main entry point to interacting with an Eidetica database instance.
-It manages the underlying storage (the "database") and provides access to data structures called Databases.
+The Instance is your main entry point.
+It wraps a storage backend and provides access to your databases.

 fn load_or_create_db(path: &PathBuf) -> Result<Instance> {